 ARMA -The Art of Reading in the Middle Ages

-The project aims to show how medieval reading culture evolved and became a fundamental aspect of European culture.
-The project will deliver 20,000 records of medieval manuscripts created between the years c.
-500 and c.
-1500 to Europeana.
+The project showed how medieval reading culture evolved and became a fundamental aspect of European culture.

 National and University Library - Slovenia (coordinator)

 Universiteit Leiden - Netherlands

 Europeana Foundation - Netherlands

 National Library of the Czech Republic - Czech Republic